MDmubarak786/COVID19-status/README.md

-<h1 align="center">🦾 Stop Watch 👀</h1>
+<h1 align="center">🦾 COVID19-status 👀</h1>

 ```
 👋 ❤️This is Flutter application.

-🟢 this is a stop watch with some lovable animation smooth app.

-🟢 we can pause , play , and get the lap time like a real watch.
+🟢 this is a COVID-19 status.
+You can see from anycountries covid status from anywhere susing this app from original data from https://disease.sh/

+🟢 We can give the country name which country's you want about covid status.

+🟢

 ```